ArcBlock/forge-docs/src/tools/simulator.md

 ---
-title: "Forge Simulator"
+title: 'Forge Simulator'
-description: "Forge Simulator"
+description: 'Forge Simulator'
-keywords: ""
+keywords: ''
-robots: "index,follow"
+robots: 'index,follow'
-category: "docs"
+category: 'docs'
-layout: "documentation"
+layout: 'documentation'
 tags:
-  - "tools"
+  - 'tools'
-  - "simulator"
+  - 'simulator'
 ---

 Simulator is used to generate various traffic into the chain.
 Thus you can use it to test the behavior of the chain.
 Currently these transactions are supported by simulator:

-* declare
+- declare
-* transfer
+- transfer
-* exchange
+- exchange
-* create asset
+- create asset
-* consume asset
+- consume asset
-* update asset
+- update asset
-* account migration
+- account migration
-* poke
+- poke

 When you first start simulator, it will generate 10, 000 wallets and declare those wallets into the chain.
 Then it will randomly send txs between registered wallets with the following configuration: